srijithka/Django/README.md

 # Django
-Implementing the django basics by Corey Schafer
+Implementing the django basics  by building a blog website